clemenko/rancher-ref-arch/README.md

 ### Operating System

 For this guide we are going to look at RPM based distributions for the Selinux support.
-Rancher Government Solutions is focused more on the security side of things.
-[Rocky](https://rockylinux.org)/[RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) are the preferred Operation Systems.
-Debian, aka Ubuntu, based ones will work great as well.
-[SLES from Suse](https://www.suse.com/products/server/) is a really interesting one since it is not based on RPMS or Debian.
-It does support SELinux and has a [DISA STIG](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_SLES_15_V1R10_STIG.zip).
+Rancher and RKE2 supports many different operating systems.
+Please refer to the [SUSE Support Matrix](https://www.suse.com/suse-rke2/support-matrix/all-supported-versions/rke2-v1-26/) to see what versions are supported.
+[SLES from Suse](https://www.suse.com/products/server/) is a really interesting one to think about since it is not based on RPMS and it supports SELinux and a [DISA STIG](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_SLES_15_V1R10_STIG.zip).
 Pay attention to the Operating System STIG requirements.
-We have seen `fapolicy` cause issues.
+Side note, we have seen `fapolicy` cause issues.
 Some troubleshooting may be involved.

 ### Selinux